We ask you, humbly, to help us.

 We use the acronym "UMC" to refer to the United Methodist Church.

-Discussion of the 2012 Conference is in a previous essay
+Introduction to the 2016 Conference is in a previous essay

 Every four years, a General Conference of Methodist churches from around the world is